amd/aocl-data-analytics/doc/clustering/clustering_intro.rst

 The code below can be found in ``kmeans.cpp`` in the ``examples`` folder of your installation.

-.. collapse:: *k*-means Example Code
+.. collapse:: k-means Example Code

     .. literalinclude:: ../../tests/examples/kmeans.cpp
         :language: C++